Wine Cellar Innovations: Products

 Wine Cellar Innovations offers premade wine racks for retail sale as well as custom services.
 Clients can send in their room measurements and discuss their needs to have wine racks designed specifically for their space.

 Wine Cellar Innovations offers SFI (Sustainable Forestry Initiative) certified redwood for all their wine cellar and wine racking products.
 Stained products are stained with low VOC Waterboard Stains, which limit compounds released into the environment.

 Patents

 In 2006, a trademark was filed for WineZone and approved in 2008.
 WineZone is an air handling and ductless split cooling system for wine cellars.
 With both air and water condenser options.
 In September 2014, a patent was filed for the WineZone Wine Shelf.
 One month later, a second trademark was filed for the WineZone Wine Shelf and approved in June 2015.
 This patent and trademark was for racks or shelves used for storing and displaying beverages.
 The patent number 2016/0066713A1 was published and approved in March 2016.
 Tony Wilke is listed as the inventor.

-Notable Wine Cellars

-The company's custom design capabilities allow contractors, architects, and their clientele to experience color 3D virtual walk-throughs of their cellars before construction begins.

-Some notable wine cellars designed and built by Wine Cellar Innovations include:
+In the media